MicrosoftDocs/cpp-docs/docs/mfc/reference/cbutton-class.md

 |[out] *pSize*|Pointer to a [SIZE](http://msdn.microsoft.com/library/windows/desktop/dd145106) structure that receives the description of a rectangle.|

 ### Return Value
- `true` if this method is successful; otherwise, `false`.
+ TRUE if this method is successful; otherwise, FALSE.

 ### Remarks
- Use this method only with controls whose button style is `BS_SPLITBUTTON` or `BS_DEFSPLITBUTTON`.
+ Use this method only with controls whose button style is BS_SPLITBUTTON or BS_DEFSPLITBUTTON.

  When the split button control is expanded, it can display a drop-down component such as a list control or pager control.
 This method retrieves the bounding rectangle that contains the drop-down component.

- This method initializes the `mask` member of a [BUTTON_SPLITINFO](http://msdn.microsoft.com/library/windows/desktop/bb775955) structure with the `BCSIF_SIZE` flag, and then sends that structure in the [BCM_GETSPLITINFO](http://msdn.microsoft.com/library/windows/desktop/bb775969) message that is described in the Windows SDK.
+ This method initializes the `mask` member of a [BUTTON_SPLITINFO](http://msdn.microsoft.com/library/windows/desktop/bb775955) structure with the BCSIF_SIZE flag, and then sends that structure in the [BCM_GETSPLITINFO](http://msdn.microsoft.com/library/windows/desktop/bb775969) message that is described in the Windows SDK.
 When the message function returns, this method retrieves the bounding rectangle from the `size` member of the structure.

 ##  <a name="getsplitstyle"></a>  CButton::GetSplitStyle
  Retrieves the split button styles that define the current split button control.